Grants and benefits to help you pay your energy bills

 If your supplier on 11 August 2024 isn’t in the scheme, you won’t get the discount.
 This is true even if you switched to a supplier in the scheme after this date.

-If you live in a mobile home or park home site
+If you live on a park home site

-You are eligible if you or somebody you live with get any of the following benefits:
+You are eligible if you or somebody you live with gets any of the following benefits:

 • Pension Credit